Overview

 Nenagh Castle

-Housed in the 1840s gaol complex, the Heritage Centre occupies the Governor’s House and the octagonal jail block.
-Exhibits explore the social history of the prison, the lives of condemned prisoners, and broader town development.
-Guided tours are available on request.
+Housed in the former 1840s gaol complex, the Nenagh Heritage Centre occupies the Governor’s House and the octagonal jail block.
+Exhibits focus on the social history of incarceration in 19th-century Ireland, the daily lives of prisoners, and the broader development of the town.
+Guided tours can be arranged on request for groups or those wishing a closer look at the preserved cells and administrative quarters.

-The former Town Hall, now the Nenagh Arts Centre on Banba Square, hosts a theatre, gallery exhibitions and occasional live music.
-Nearby, the neo‑gothic St Mary’s of the Rosary (Roman Catholic) and St Mary’s Church of Ireland (built 1862) showcase impressive stonework and a Harry Clarke‑style stained‑glass window.
+Culture continues to thrive in repurposed civic buildings.
+The former Town Hall, now the Nenagh Arts Centre on Banba Square, operates as a venue for theatre productions, rotating gallery exhibitions, and live music.
+Architecture enthusiasts will appreciate the neo-gothic stonework of St Mary’s of the Rosary (Roman Catholic) and the 1862 St Mary’s Church of Ireland, which features a striking stained-glass window in the Harry Clarke style.

 Outdoor Activities

-- Cycling Hub – The North Tipperary Cycle Network offers three sign‑posted loops (30 km, 65 km, 67 km) that weave along the lake shore, through Garrykennedy and into the countryside.
+- Cycling – The North Tipperary Cycle Network features three signposted loops (30 km, 65 km, and 67 km) that follow quiet roads along the lake shore, through Garrykennedy, and into the surrounding farmland.

-- Walking Trails – The Swan Way (Sli Eala) follows the Nenagh River to Lough Derg, while the Devil’s Bit Loop provides a challenging ascent of the 478 m peak west of Templemore.
-The nearby Arra Hills also offer gentle hill walks with views over the town.
+- Walking Trails – The Swan Way (Sli Eala) traces the Nenagh River upstream toward Lough Derg.
+For more demanding terrain, the Devil’s Bit Loop climbs the 478 m peak near Devil’s Bit Mountain, while the nearby Arra Hills offer gentler routes with sweeping valley views.

-- Golf – Nenagh Golf Club, an 18‑hole parkland course designed by Alister McKenzie and later expanded by Eddie Hackett, delivers panoramic tee shots and well‑maintained greens.
+- Golf – Nenagh Golf Club plays an 18-hole parkland course originally designed by Alister McKenzie and later expanded by Eddie Hackett, known for its open fairways and strategic green complexes.

 Practical Information